tud-phi/uncovering-iss-coupled-oscillator-networks-from-pixels/neurips24/rebuttal.md

 while it leads to overshooting and oscillations in the _P-satI-D + FF_ case.
 We stress that this is not an inherent problem of the feedback controller, but can be mitigated through a different tuning of the feedback gains.
 For this rebuttal, we have simulated a _P-satI-D + FF_ controller with $K_\mathrm{p} = 0$, $K_\mathrm{i} = 2$, and $K_\mathrm{d} = 0.1$, which means that we set the proportional term to zero and increased the damping factor.
-The results, that are included in the PDF of the global response, show that the oscillations and the overshooting are both significantly reduced.
+The results, that are included as Fig. R4 in the PDF of the global response, show that the oscillations and the overshooting are both significantly reduced.
 We also note that the issues raised by the Reveiwer would not be present for a system with higher damping.